PRX/cms.theworld.org/wp-content/plugins/svg-block/readme.txt

 2. Add an icon and add styling to it

-3. Create a curve background section
+3. Create a curved background section

 4. Use the responsive height feature